ashish246/HTTPLogParser/README.md

 # Gradle Commands

 Following `gradle` commands can be executed to build, test & run the utility classes.
-Change the working directory to the root directory `\log-parser` project on the command line interface then execute resepctive commands.
+Change the working directory to the root directory `\HTTPLogParser` project on the command line interface then execute resepctive commands.

 ### Build the Executable